goharbor/harbor/tests/testcases/Group2-image-management/2-06-DB-user-delete-projects.md

 **NOTE:**
 * In below test, user A is non-admin user.
 User A and project X should be replaced by longer and meaningful names.
 * Must use two kinds of browsers at the same time to ensure independent sessions.
 For example, use Chrome and Firefox, or Chrome and Safari.
-* DO NOT use the same browser to log in two users in different windows(tabs).
+* DO NOT use the same browser to log in two users at the same time in different windows(tabs).

 1. Log in to UI as user A (non-admin).
 2. Create a project X so that the user has the project admin role.